Guly do Prado

-Guilherme "Guly" do Prado Raymundo (born 31 December 1981) is a retired Brazilian professional footballer who played as a striker.
+Guilherme "Guly" do Prado Raymundo (born 31 December 1981) is a Brazilian former professional footballer who played as a striker.

 Club career

 Early career and Italy

 Do Prado started his career at Portuguesa Santista.
 He was later signed by Serie B club Catania in August 2002, making his debut on 31 August in a game against Siena.
 He was later signed by Perugia (at that time belonging to Luciano Gaucci, who was also the majority shareholder of Catania), where he had the chance to make his debut in the Italian top flight.

 In 2005, following the cancellation of Perugia from Italian football, he found himself without a club, being then signed by Fiorentina.
 However, due to a career-threatening injury, he never played a single match for the Viola, and was subsequently loaned out twice, to Serie B clubs Spezia (from January to December 2007) and Mantova (from January to June 2008).

 In July 2008, Do Prado agreed to leave Fiorentina by mutual consent.
 In September 2008, he initially agreed a contract with Messina in the Serie D, but later renounced to join the Sicilian side and instead accepted an offer from Pro Patria of Lega Pro Prima Divisione.
 In the 2009 summer window, he joined newly promoted Serie B outfit Cesena and was part of the side that finished as runners-up, thus gaining promotion to Serie A.